lawik123/kotlin-poc-frontend-oauth/README.md

 NOTE: Due to the OAuth redirect uri, this example will only work if it runs on http://localhost:8080.

-NOTE: You will only be able to login in the authentication server if you have a Topicus Education KeyHub account.
+NOTE: You will only be able to login in the authorization server if you have a Topicus Education KeyHub account.

 ## Running the project
 1. Run the following command in the root directory of the project: `gradlew clean build`.